 How’s my day looking?

-A typical day starts at 09:00 and finishes around 17:00 with one hour break for lunch, usually between 13:00 till 14:00.
+A typical day starts at 09:00 and finishes around 17:00 with an hour break for lunch, usually between 13:00 till 14:00.
 You can bring your own lunch or enjoy your lunch break at one of the restaurants in S’Algar.
-Please understand that all time is approximate, as each course has his own dynamics.
+Please understand that all time is approximate, as each course has its own dynamics.

 So, Can I do it?